nealcrook/nascom/nascom4/README.md

 * doc - user guide, schematics and layout drawings
 * tools - for creating SDcard image
 * photos - the assembled board
+* [PolyDos](PolyDos/README.md) - a port of PolyDos that uses the NASCOM 4 SDcard for virtual disk storage
+* [cpm](cpm/README.md) - a port of CP/M 2.2 for the MAP80 VFC that uses the NASCOM 4 SDcard for virtual disk storage

 The FPGA VHDL code and KiCad design database is here: https://github.com/nealcrook/multicomp6809/tree/master/multicomp/NASCOM4